 Transactional Email Design Goals

-1. Get the message across – these are very important emails that always deliver information that is important to the customer.
-Failing to make it simple to read and/or understand details about an order, a shipment or how to reset a password will lead to the customer frustration and overloading the support team which will lead to higher costs.
+- Get the message across – these are very important emails that always deliver information that is important to the customer.
+Failing to make it simple to read and/or understand details about an order, a shipment, or how to reset a password will lead to customer frustration and overload the support team, resulting in higher costs.

-The main target of a transactional email needs to be getting the main message across
+The main target of a transactional email is to get the main message across

-• Provide relevant links and CTAs – add a top menu with relevant links to SHOP, MY ACCOUNT, the REWARDS program, CONTACT page, BLOG is always going to help.
+- Provide relevant links and CTAs – add a top menu with relevant links to SHOP, MY ACCOUNT, the REWARDS program, CONTACT page, and BLOG is always going to help.

-• New Order Email?
-Add a bulleted list of what the customer will receive next and a CTA to his customer account (View Order)
+- New Order Email?
+Add a bulleted list of what the customer will receive next and a CTA to their customer account (View Order)

-• Forgot pass email?
-Write a short blog post in which you recommend a service like LastPass and link it from the email: “Hey, by the way, this used to happen all the time to us too with soo many passwords but we found a solution to this.
-If you want to read more about how we resolved our password problems go to this article page”
+- Forgot pass email?
+Write a short blog post in which you recommend a service like LastPass and link it from the email: “Hey, by the way, this used to happen all the time to us too with so many passwords, but we found a solution to this.
+If you want to read more about how we resolved our password problems, go to this article page.”

 Transactional Emails Troubleshooting